mpampuch/nextflow-notes/README.md

 ### Seqera Platform

+> [!WARNING]
+> Seqera Platform was previously known as Nextflow Tower.
+You may see this name thrown around trying to find information online about it.

-Seqera Platform (formerly known as Nextflow tower) provides a useful tool to monitor your pipelines and work on teams.
+Seqera Platform provides a useful tool to monitor your pipelines and work on teams.
 It offered through a web app and a CLI.
 To learn more about how to use it you can click here:

 - Web app: